The Unusual Czech-List: Kutná Hora

 Welcome to Kutná Hora.

 The name Kutná Hora is comes from the Czech word “kutna” meaning a cowl or a robe.
-The story goes that a monk named Anton was fell asleep in the monastery orchard and when he woke up he saw there were three pieces of silver sticking up from the ground.
-He then laid his robe down over them to mark the place.
+The story goes that a monk named Anton fell asleep in the monastery orchard and when he woke up he saw there were three pieces of silver sticking up from the ground.
+Obviously he wanted to remember this random event so, to mark the place, he laid his robe down over them.
 Well, it turns out that those three pieces were the tip of the iceberg of what the town had to offer.
 Kutná Hora became the richest silver mine in Central Bohemia.
 So you see, it wasn’t the wacky legends that first put Kutná Hora on the map, it was in fact its silver.

 Sedlac Ossuary is what is more commonly referred to as the Bone Church.
 It is said to contain the bones of somewhere between 40,000 – 70,000 people.
 But saying that, it’s tastefully done!
 It’s not a pile up or an overflowing pit, the skeletons actually decorate the chapel.
 Chandeliers, fully stocked shelves, garlands, wallhangings, as “mad” as they were, those monks thought of everything!